QRD #27, august 2004

 Terminator 3

 I really liked the first two Terminator movies a lot, so I guess I had high expectations for this.
 Surprisingly the reason this sucks isn’t the plot or special effects or even the choice of actors, it’s the dialog.
-Why do they have the character of John Connor says to the Terminator, “I’m going to have to teach you to say ‘Hasta la vista, baby’ all over again?”
+Why do they have the character of John Connor say to the Terminator, “I’m going to have to teach you to say ‘Hasta la vista, baby’ all over again?”
 I feel they really could have made this an acceptable movie with just an extra half hour of re-writing, but instead it kinda sucks to a point where it’s fairly unwatchable.